TheRIS0/Task-Manager-To-Do-List-/README.md

 ```

 The application will be available at http://localhost:3000.
-Ensure that the backend API is running at http://localhost:8000.
+Ensure that the backend is running at http://localhost:8000.